Cookies ahead

 Account types

 An account on fortrabbit represents a person, not an entity.
-Your account settings are part of your personal access to the fortrabbit system.
-You can choose your type of account when signing up and change it later on if you made mistake initially.
+Account settings are part of your personal access to the fortrabbit system; see also account organization.
+You can choose your account type when signing up and change it later if you made a mistake initially.

 • Create and delete teams